praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 # Asynchronous deployment

-Performance and non-blocking deployment of the JavaScript libraries required by our products is increasingly important to Adobe Experience Cloud users.
-Tools like [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) recommend that users change they way they deploy the Adobe libraries on their site.
-This article explains how to use the Adobe JavaScript libraries in an asynchronous fashion.
+Performance and non-blocking deployment of the JavaScript libraries required by our products is increasingly important to [!DNL Adobe Experience Cloud] users.
+Tools like [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) recommend that users change they way they deploy the [!DNL Adobe] libraries on their site.
+This article explains how to use the [!DNL Adobe] JavaScript libraries in an asynchronous fashion.

 ## Synchronous vs asynchronous